 - Volunteering jobs are interwoven in Belgian society, as well in big organizations like the Red Cross, WWF, as small local associations like the local youth association, the local hospital, the local museum, etc. You can contact them directly or you can search on the internet to find an interesting volunteering opportunity:

 - You will find a lot of different opportunities on the Internet, as there are many organizations that would welcome your help.
 It is advisable to find out what the organization is trying to accomplish and how their volunteering program works.
+Every organization that works with volunteers has to provide information to its volunteers before they start for example about insurance cover and which expenses are (potentially) reimbursed.
+Ask!

 Suppliers, channels and tools